yjmade/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+In this project, we learned how to do Vehicle Detection by use computer vision with machine learning techniques.
+By carefully choosing different combination of parameters, it show pretty good result.

+The biggest issue of this approch is it's speed, where on my compute (4 core Haswell), it can process 1280x800 image at only 2 fps even after I use hog subsample aproach to calculate the hog features only once (if use raw slide window approach, only 0.4 fps), and also all the pipeline is not easily GPU acceleratable.
+And in real life, at least 24 fps is required to achieve a real time result with less powerful hardware confiuration.

+One posible way that may imporve is to use deep learning model to replace, like the recently popular model [YOLO](https://pjreddie.com/darknet/yolo/) and [SSD](https://arxiv.org/abs/1512.02325), it's a replacement of RCNN for the case speed is matter, they can produce good result in realtime with GPU support, like the recently released platform `NVIDIA Jetson TX2` provide quite good computation power by GPU cores embedded.

+Another problem is I think Linear SVM Classifier is not so scalable for realworld scenery.
+The real world is non-linear.
+For this problem, we can either choose a better kernel for SVM, or use CNN model.